Do BCAAs have calories?

 Isoleucine: 4.65 calories per gram

 Valine: 4.64 calories per gram

-The numbers above can be derived by taking the metabolizable energy values of the three amino acids using different distributions of urine nitrogen (sets 1-4), and calculating their averages.
+The numbers above can be derived by taking the metabolizable energy values of the three amino acids using the three sets (1-3) and calculating their averages.

 With the above caloric values in mind, this means that 10 grams of BCAAs at the typical 2:1:1 ratio of leucine, isoleucine and valine, respectively, contains around 4.65 calories, while 10 grams of BCAAs contain around 46.5 calories.